On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Empirical Study Design

 \subsubsection{Realistic dataset}

-The Realistic datasets have been collected from nine open-source software systems (i.e., ActiveMQ, Camel, Derby, Groovy, HBase, Hive, JRuby, Lucene, and Wicket), which vary in size, domain, and defect ratio in order to reduce potential conclusion bias.
-The data has been extracted from the JIRA Issue Tracking System of these software by following a rigorous procedure as explained elsewhere \citep{yatish2019mining}, resulting in less erroneous defect counts and hence representing a more realistic scenario of defective module collection.
-The metrics extracted include code, process, and ownership metrics for a total of 65 metrics (i.e., 54 code metrics, 5 process metrics, and 6 ownership metrics) as detailed in the original paper \citep{yatish2019mining}.
+The Realistic datasets have been collected in 2019 from nine open-source software systems (i.e., ActiveMQ, Camel, Derby, Groovy, HBase, Hive, JRuby, Lucene, and Wicket), which vary in size, domain, and defect ratio in order to reduce potential conclusion bias.
+The data has been extracted from the JIRA Issue Tracking System of these software by following a rigorous procedure as explained elsewhere \cite{yatish2019mining}, resulting in less erroneous defect counts and hence representing a more realistic scenario of defective module collection.
+The metrics extracted include code, process, and ownership metrics for a total of 65 metrics (i.e., 54 code metrics, 5 process metrics, and 6 ownership metrics) as detailed in the original paper \cite{yatish2019mining}.
 In our experiment we consider two releases for each of these nine software systems, as listed in Table \ref{tab:stat-rep-datasets}.
 This allows us to explore the applicability of OCSVM for the cross-version defect prediction (CVDP) scenario, where data from one release is used to build prediction models to identify defects in subsequent releases.
 We also explore the cross-project defect prediction (CPDP) scenario by exploiting the Realistic datasets, where data from various software projects is used all together to build prediction models for predicting defective instances in a different target project.
-CPDP is useful when the target project lacks historical or sufficient local data \citep{herbold2017comparative}.
-However, it has been shown that CPDP is a more difficult prediction problem than CVDP due to the use of heterogeneous data \citep{nam2017heterogeneous}.
+CPDP is useful when the target project lacks historical or sufficient local data \cite{herbold2017comparative}.
+However, it has been shown that CPDP is a more difficult prediction problem than CVDP due to the use of heterogeneous data \cite{nam2017heterogeneous}.